Smartwork allows you to create and publish your own assignments using the Norton Question Library.

 - Grade Penalties – this allows you to set the percentage of the question's total points that students will get marked off when submitting an incorrect answer attempt.

-- Hints – this allows you to determine whether students should see hints for this particular question.
+- Hints – this allows you to determine whether students can see hints for this particular question.

-Furthermore, you have the option to apply a global set of question settings to all questions by adjusting the settings in the first row and clicking the “Apply to All” button.
+Note: You have the option to apply a global set of question settings to all questions, by adjusting the settings in the first row and clicking the “Apply to All” button.

 Previewing, Deleting, Editing, and Reordering Questions

-To delete a question from your assignment, click on the X underneath the “Apply to All” button.
+To delete a question from your assignment, click on the X to the right of the question.

-To reorder questions in an assignment, click on the dots in front of the question’s title.
+To reorder questions in an assignment, click on the dots to the left of the question’s title.
 Then drag the question to its desired location in the assignment.

 Saving Assignment Settings